 Because of the perils of non-compete agreements, it is always far better to consult with an attorney before making your move, rather than after.
 We have often found that, upon close examination, a non-compete agreement may not be as airtight as it might first seem.
 We have even been able to negotiate employees out of their non-compete agreement altogether.

-How New Jersey Non-compete Attorneys, Schall and Barasch Can Help
+How New Jersey Non-Compete Attorneys, Schall & Barasch Can Help

 It is always better to speak with an attorney before leaving your job, rather than after.
-We always find, after examining a non-compete agreement, that it is less airtight than clients originally thought.
-Sometimes, we negotiate an employee out of their non-compete agreements.
+We always find that after examining a non-compete agreement, it is less airtight than clients originally thought.
+Sometimes, we can negotiate an employee out of their non-compete agreements.